 As the seats on later flights could be limited in availability, so there could be a price difference to be paid if the only seats left would be not in the same travel class, but in the higher one.
 For those who have a ticket for the flight operated by Air France, the airline recommends to plan a return trip to Europe as soon as possible, by modifying the booking online.

 It also encourages its clients to purchase a new ticket at a special fare.
 Then it would be possible to cancel the original flight and obtain a non-refundable travel voucher valid for one year on all Air France, KLM, Delta Air Lines, Kenya Airways and Virgin Atlantic flights.

-The air carrier decided to temporarily halt all of its regular flights from March 18, 2020 until April 19.
+The Austrian flag carrier decided to temporarily halt all of its regular flights from March 18 and as of the beginning of May is returning to its previous capacity with very small steps.
 As the airline states, this move is a response to both entry bans being imposed across the globe as well as the rapid decline in demand for air travel.
 Austrian Airlines will cancel all flights up.
 Passengers who have booked a flight during the time will be rebooked on other airlines if possible.

 The airline also states that all travellers who, due to tecnichal reasons determined by the update of the systems, have purchased on its website a ticket from Spain to Italy (and viceversa) on flights in codeshare with Air Europa, which were canceled, will be refunded at the full value of the ticket.